-- Use the breadcrumbs to navigate (the '<' button goes up one folder). - Select your image while in Grid view and open the photo in one of the editing tabs.

-- Adjust thumbnail size using the on-screen slider or use "-/+" keys on your keyboard. - Check Show Sub-Folder Contents when you want to view the contents of all sub-folders (this only works when you are viewing cataloged folders).
+- Use the breadcrumbs to navigate (the '<' button goes up one folder). - Select your image while in Grid view and open the photo in one of the editing tabs. - Adjust thumbnail size using the on-screen slider or use "-/+" keys on your keyboard. - Choose Show Subfolder Contents from the View menu when you want to view the contents of all subfolders (this only works when you are viewing cataloged folders).